Sound Healing vs Trek & Paint Retreat

 | Primary Location | rishikesh | chakrata |

-| Why that location | Sacred ground amplifies the healing power of sound.
-Tradition and intention live here. | Dense forests, varied terrain, and stunning ridge viewpoints make Chakrata ideal for combining walking with painting. |
+| Why that location | Rishikesh has a centuries-old tradition of sound work — chanting, kirtan, and nada yoga originated here.
+The spiritual ground amplifies the healing intention.
+Teachers with deep lineage in sound healing lead sessions here. | Dense forests, varied terrain, and stunning ridge viewpoints make Chakrata ideal for combining walking with painting. |

 | Sound Healing | Trek & Paint Retreat | |